mendix/docs/content/en/docs/refguide7/desktop-modeler/project/navigation-before-72/tablet-profile.md

 ---
 title: "Tablet Profile"
 url: /refguide7/tablet-profile/
-description: "Describes usage of the Tablet profile in a Mendix app for Mendix versions 7.0 and 7.1."
+description: "Describes usage of the Tablet profile in a Mendix app for Mendix 7.0 and 7.1."
 ---

 {{% alert color="warning" %}}

-For details on how this works in Mendix versions 7.2 and 7.3, see [Navigation in 7.2 and 7.3](/refguide7/navigation-in-72-and-73/).
+For details on how this works in Mendix 7.2 and 7.3, see [Navigation in 7.2 and 7.3](/refguide7/navigation-in-72-and-73/).
 For Mendix 7.4 and above, see [Navigation](/refguide7/navigation/).

 {{% /alert %}}